Meta Software Engineer Interview (questions, process, prep)

 For system and product design interviews, we recommend studying our system design interview prep guide and learning how to answer system design interview questions.
 These guides cover a step-by-step method for answering system design questions (equally relevant for product design), and they provide several example questions with solutions.

-For behavioral interviews, we recommend learning our step-by-step method to answer this type of question and then practicing the most common software engineer behavioral interview questions.
+For Getting to know you interviews, we recommend learning our step-by-step method to answer behavioral questions and then practicing the most common software engineer behavioral interview questions.

-Finally, a great way to practice coding, system design, and behavioral questions, is to interview yourself out loud.
+Finally, a great way to practice coding, system/product design, and behavioral questions, is to interview yourself out loud.

 This may sound strange, but it will significantly improve the way you communicate your answers during an interview.
 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.